stepanataccolade/docsv2/sources/gs_deploy_sample.md

 - In the `Subscriptions` dropdown, select the subscription you forked the sample repository into.
 - Click the `Enable Project` button to go to the Enable Projects page.
 If this if the first project you are enabling, you will directly land there.
 - Find the micro-sample project and click on the `Enable` button.
-- If you cannot find micr-sample in the list, click on the `Sync` button next to the Search box.
+- If you cannot find micro-sample in the list, click on the `Sync` button next to the Search box.
 This syncs your Shippable subscription with your source control account.
 Find micro-sample and enable it.

 ### Update config
 In order to use deployment pipelines, your project's CI workflow must push the resultant Docker image(s) to a registry, from where they will be deployed into your pipeline.
 Our sample code uses Docker Hub, but you can follow the same instructions to push to another registry.